 E-waste facilities are available at just about any landfill or dump site located in California.
 There are usually seasonal periods where even more types of harmful waste can be recycled properly free of charge.
-Do your part and take electronic waste to a proper e-waste disposal facility.
+Not all electronic items are considered electronic waste.
+Vacuum cleaners for example are considered solid waste and are to be disposed of in the regular garbage.
+This classification may change, check with your local e-waste recycling center to find more information on what is considered electronic waste.

 However, not all e-waste facilities are free.
 The fees for most of these services are paid for with the purchase of new televisions and other electronics.
 Contact your local electronic waste facility for more information.